 For a grade of W to be assigned, a student must officially withdraw from the course or University through the Office of the University Registrar.
 The receipt from the Office of the University Registrar should be kept as proof of withdrawal.
 If a student discontinues attending a class and fails to officially withdraw, and does not qualify for an “I,” a qualitative grade (A-F) will be assigned.

 If no grade is submitted by an instructor, a temporary notation (XX) will be placed on the student’s records.
 In such cases, the course grade must be submitted within 30 days from the beginning of the next semester.
-If the instructor does not or is unable to submit the grade within 30 days, the Dean in consultation with faculty will submit the course grade.
+If the instructor is not able to submit the grade within the 30 days, the dean in consultation with faculty will submit the course grade.

-Only grades earned at this University will be used to calculate the Texas A&M University-Corpus Christi grade point average as used in determination of eligibility for graduation.
+Only grades earned at this University will be used to calculate the Texas A&M University-Corpus Christi grade point average as used in determination of academic rank and eligibility for graduation.

 Grade Appeal Process

-As stated in University Rule 13.02.99.C2, Student Grade Appeals, a student who believes that he or she has not been held to appropriate academic standards as outlined in the class syllabus, equitable evaluation procedures, or appropriate grading, may appeal the final grade given in the course.
+As stated in University Procedure 13.02.99.C0.03, Student Grade Appeals, a student who believes that he or she has not been held to appropriate academic standards as outlined in the class syllabus, equitable evaluation procedures, or appropriate grading, may appeal the final grade given in the course.
 The burden of proof is upon the student to demonstrate the appropriateness of the appeal.

-For complete details, including the responsibilities of the parties involved in the process and the number of days allowed for completing the steps in the process, see University Rule 13.02.99.C2, Student Grade Appeals, and University Procedure 13.02.99.C2.01, Student Grade Appeal Procedures.
-These documents are accessible through the University Rules Web site at http://www.tamucc.edu/provost/university_rules/index.html.
+For complete details, including the responsibilities of the parties involved in the process and the number of days allowed for completing the steps in the process, see University Procedure 13.02.99.C0.03, Student Grade Appeals.

-For assistance and/or guidance in the grade appeal process, students may contact the Office of Student Affairs.
+For assistance and/or guidance in the grade appeal process, students may contact the Office of the Provost.

 The notation of “I” indicates that work in a course is satisfactory but incomplete (certain work is postponed by the student for substantial reason with the prior consent of the instructor).
-This work must be completed by the last class day of the next regular (fall or spring) semester, unless the instructor designates an earlier date for completion.
+This work must be completed by the last class day of the next regular (fall or spring) semester unless the instructor designates an earlier date for completion.
 If the work is not completed by the appropriate date, the qualitative grade provided by the instructor on the incomplete notation application will be submitted to the Office of the University Registrar and will replace the “I.” An incomplete notation cannot remain on the student’s permanent record and must be replaced by a qualitative grade (A-F) at the conclusion of the next regular semester.
-If the grade of “I” has not been changed at the conclusion of the next regular semester, it will be changed to a final grade of “F” by the Office of the University Registrar.
+If the grade of “I” has not been changed at the conclusion of the next regular semester and no qualitative grade was provided on the incomplete notion application, it will be changed to a final grade of “F” by the Office of the University Registrar.